pyhost-app/pyhost-docs/source/docs/sites.md

 # Sites

 Much like when you're not using PyHost to host a site, a server can have as many sites on it as you like (or the server can handle).
-This means that once you have one server and then deploying 4 or 5 sites to it and managing them all through PyHost is both possible and simple.
+This means that once you have one server then deploying 4 or 5 sites to it and managing them all through PyHost not only possible but simple.

 ## Creating a Site
 When you want to create a site you'll be faced with this form.